Last Updated January 2022

 - With DDoS ( Distributed Denial of Service) attacks, hackers use multiple systems to flood and target the bandwidth and resources of your systems.
 In 2018, a popular developer platform known as Github suffered one of the worst DDoS attacks in history as they were hit with traffic that clocked in at a record-breaking 1.35 terabits per second.
 The threat is seriously real, hackers and cybercriminals do not care about the lives we live, just the data we hold.

-We're all in this together, we all have a duty to keep data protected from those who want to harm and manipulate our organisations.
+We're all in this together and we all have a duty to keep data protected from those who want to harm and manipulate our organisations.
 This is where Cyber Essentials can help us.

 With Cyber Essentials, the chance of a data breach in your organisation is reduced significantly, in fact, the cyber threat is reduced by approximately 80%.
 (Eight.
 Zero.
 You did just read that correctly!).